pgastinger/terraform-aws-vpn-bgp-demo/README.md

   - no SSM yet, no VPCEs yet
   - use of latest Ubuntu (20.04) ami for the OnPrem routers
   - use of t2.miro for the OnPrem routers (because it is free)
-  - installing frr using snap instead of compiling
+  - ~~installing frr using snap instead of compiling~~ (Appearently, on the used AMI, the frr-snap can not set any route, using the frr from universe repo is working)
-  - most important point, this setup currently does not work (IPSEC and BGP connections are fine, looks like there is an issue between server and router onprem).
   **Update:** for the newly created ENI images, source/dest check was not disabled!

-**For now, in the Routers, the BGP routes are rejected ...**

 ## How To